Arnold Schwarzenegger: ‘Celebrity Apprentice’ Host Criticizes President Trump’s Executive Order On Immigration [Video]

 — Arnold (@Schwarzenegger) October 8, 2016

 President Trump, of course, was the original host of Celebrity Apprentice.
-After the new season premiered, President Trump took to Twitter to point out that Schwarzenegger’s rating were inferior to his.
+After the new season premiered, President Trump took to Twitter to point out that Schwarzenegger’s ratings were inferior to his.

 Wow, the ratings are in and Arnold Schwarzenegger got “swamped” (or destroyed) by comparison to the ratings machine, DJT.
 So much for….